Saint Blaise: In Croatia

-Saint Blaise (Sveti Vlaho or Sveti Blaž) is the patron saint of the city of Dubrovnik and formerly the protector of the independent Republic of Ragusa.
+Saint Blaise (Sveti Vlaho or Sveti Blaž) is the patron saint of the city of Dubrovnik.
+He was formerly the protector of the independent Republic of Ragusa.

 At Dubrovnik, his feast is celebrated yearly on 3 February, when relics of the saint, his skull, a bit of bone from his throat and his right and left hands are paraded in reliquaries.
 The festivities begin the previous day, Candlemas, when white doves are released.
 Chroniclers of Dubrovnik such as Rastic and Ranjina attribute his veneration there to a vision in 971 to warn the inhabitants of an impending attack by the Venetians, whose galleys had dropped anchor in Gruž and near Lokrum, ostensibly to resupply their water but furtively to spy out the city's defences.
 Blaise (Blasius) revealed their pernicious plan to Stojko, a canon of St Stephen's Cathedral.
 The Senate summoned Stojko, who told them in detail how St Blaise had appeared before him as an old man with a long beard and a bishop's mitre and staff.
 In this form, the effigy of Blaise remained on Dubrovnik's state seal and coinage until the Napoleonic era.
 He has an importance similar to that of St Mark to Venice.
 One of the larger churches in the city is dedicated to Saint Blaise.

-The feast of Sveti Vlaho is 3 February.
+The feast of Sveti Vlaho is held on 3 February.
 The city of Dubrovnik celebrates the holiday with Mass, parades, and festivities that last for several days.